b4tan/cse15l-lab-reports/lab-report-1-week-1.md

 ## 1. Installing VS CODE

 This is the easiest step.
 Download from the site below.
+&nbsp;
 ![vscode](VSCODE1.png)

 Then, when you've installed it.
 Launch VS CODE
+&nbsp;
 ![vscode1](VSCODE.png)

 ## 2. Remotely connecting